-2009 saw the final version of the 802.11n, which was even faster and more reliable than before, as it was built with more antennas and multiple streams of data.
-‘Multiple input multiple output’ data (MIMOs) describes the use of multiple antennas to enhance communication of both the transmitter and receiver.
-This gave us significant increases in data without the need for higher bandwidth or transmit power.
-It does this by spreading the same total transmit power over the antennas to achieve power and efficiency.
+2009 saw the final version of the 802.11n, which was even faster and more reliable than its predecessor.
+This increase in efficiency is attributed to ‘Multiple input multiple output’ data (MIMOs), which uses multiple antennas to enhance communication of both the transmitter and receiver.
+This allowed for significant increases in data without the need for higher bandwidth or transmit power.

-The 2.4 Ghz extended range meant that more and more devices (from baby monitors to bluetooth) were using the same frequency, causing the frequency to become over-crowded and slower.
-This meant that 5Ghz became the more attractive option.
+The 2.4 Ghz extended range meant that an increasing number of devices (from baby monitors to bluetooth) were using the same frequency, causing it to become overcrowded and slower.
+Consequently, 5Ghz became the more attractive option.

-801.11ac aimed to make the 5Ghz range better, with four times the speed than WiFi 801.11n, a greater width and the ability to support more antennas, meaning that data could be sent more quickly.
-The concept of Beamforming emerged in 2012 as well.
-Beamforming is explained by Eric Geier as focusing signals and concentrating data transmission so that more data reaches the target device, instead of radiating out into the atmosphere.
+801.11ac aimed to make the 5Ghz range better: it had four times the speed of WiFi 801.11n, a greater width, and the ability to support more antennas, meaning data could be sent more quickly.
+2012 also saw the birth of the Beamforming concept, which is explained by Eric Geier as focusing signals and concentrating data transmission so that more data reaches the target device.
 He notes: ‘Instead of broadcasting a signal to a wide area, hoping to reach your target, why not concentrate the signal and aim it directly at the target?’

 The use of WiFi today is summed up nicely by Rethink Wireless: “WiFi performance continues to improve and it’s one of the most ubiquitous wireless communications technologies in use today.
 It’s easy to install, simple to use and economical too.
 WiFi Access Points are now set up at home and in public hotspots, giving convenient internet access to everything from laptops to smartphones.
 Encryption technologies make WiFi secure, keeping out unwanted intruders from these wireless communications.”